The pens beat the Habs in the OT, extend the point - The Media Times

 Artist Lehkonen scored both goals for Montreal, who lost fifth in a row.
 Preseeming stopped 34 shots.

 Montreal took a 1-0 lead at 8:42 of the first.
-Max Domi’s excellent back pass as he fired a shot from the corner that led to Lehkonen’s shot from the nest that passed Murray’s left-hander.
+Max Domi’s excellent back pass as he dug a puck from the corner led to Lehkonen’s shot from the nest, which passed to Murray’s left edge.

 The Penguins tied it 46 seconds later.
 Aston-Reese, playing in his 100th game in the NHL, got his first goal in 16 games.
 He returned after the defense and converted a chip from the right wing boards by Blueger.